MatthewEppelsheimer/godspeed-react/README.md

 # What?

-[Notational Velocity](http://notational.net/) was a _truly_ brilliant note taking app that attempted "to loosen the mental blockages to recording information" by unifying the interface for search and note creation into a single search field.
+[Notational Velocity](http://notational.net/) was a brilliant note taking app that attempted "to loosen the mental blockages to recording information" by unifying the interface for search and note creation into a single search field.
+Its UI featured:

--   Mouse-less, keyboard-focused interaction designed for speed
+-   Mouse-less, keyboard-focused interaction for speed
 -   Search isn't a separate mode, but the primary interface
--   Each key you type instantly updates the search
+-   Search results updated instantly with each typed key
 -   Typing "Enter" instantly creates a new record with your search terms as the first line
 -   Modifications take effect immediately (there is no "saving")

-I used its successor [nvAlt]() for years, and in that time have fallen in love with its UI paradigm.
+I used its successor [nvAlt](https://brettterpstra.com/projects/nvalt/) for years, and in that time have fallen in love with its UI paradigm.
 But nvAlt has fallen into the Pit of Unmaintained Software in recent years.
-I've limped along for a while with [Simplenote](), which mimics NV's UI — but only kind of, as its stripped-done philosophy is... missing too many spowerful things.
-NV is such a good paradigm that I not only want it back for my generic notetaking, but I want to use it in all kinds of contexts, beyond even just notetaking.
+I've limped along for a while with [Simplenote](https://simplenote.com/), which mimics NV's UI — but only kind of, as its stripped-down philosophy makes it a weak imitation.
+NV is such a good paradigm that I not only want it back, but I want to use it in all kinds of new contexts beyond note taking.

-For all these reasons, I've decided to (deep breath) commit to building and maintaining a truly worthy replacement.
+For all these reasons, I'm building Godspeed as a worthy replacement.

 The vision is to go even a bit further with features like: